tutyamxx/Picture-Exif-Data-Remover/README.md

 </p>

 * Still a work in progress, but it works fine for now

-* Upload a photo taken with a smart device
+1. Upload a photo taken with a smart device
-* Remove the [EXIF](https://en.wikipedia.org/wiki/Exif) data (GPS location etc) from your photo clicking the `Remove EXIF Data` button
+2. Remove the [EXIF](https://en.wikipedia.org/wiki/Exif) data (GPS location etc) from your photo by clicking the `Remove EXIF Data` button
-* It will prompt a download with the same file name and type, but without the pesky EXIF data.
+3. It will prompt a download with the same file name and type, but without the pesky EXIF data.
-* Save it to your device
+4. Save it to your device

 **You need both of these applications to run in the same time (Vue App and the Server) in order to work!**